Holidays Around the World in Spanish!

 In Cusco, at the Santuranticuy Festival, hundreds of artisans sell traditional carved Nativity figures and saints’ in the Plaza de Armas.
 In big cities such as Lima, Peru or Buenos Aires, Argentina, there are huge fireworks displays at midnight and the sky is lit up in celebration.

-On La Navidad, or Christmas Day, folks sleepy after their all-night churchgoing may spend a relaxing day chilling with family and left-overs.
+On la Navidad, or Christmas Day, folks sleepy after their all-night churchgoing may spend a relaxing day chilling with family and leftovers (or left-lovers).
 Although some families exchange gifts on this day, many save their gift exchange until La Epifanía, the famous “12th Day of Christmas.”

 La Epifanía